 Can You Get an ADHD Diagnosis Online?

 When you visit a specialist in person, it can be difficult to get an ADHD diagnosis in a timely manner.
 You have to find someone who’s taking on new patients, wait for an available appointment, and then take time off work and travel to their office to complete the assessment.
+This can be a frustrating process, especially since current ADHD provider shortages often lead to long wait times for appointments.

 Done offers a better way to get an ADHD assessment for adults.
 Our process is 100% online, and we have a number of licensed ADHD clinicians ready to help you.
 It’s more convenient, it’s faster, and it’s also affordable.
 If you’d like to learn more about how to get an online ADHD assessment, get in touch with us today.